GVR Report cover Neurology Devices Market (2026 - 2033)Report

 Product Insights

-The neurostimulation segment accounted for 54.59% of the market revenue in 2024, with spinal cord stimulation devices leading this segment.
+Based on product, the neurostimulation segment led the market with a 55.7% revenue share in 2025 and is expected to grow at the fastest CAGR over the forecast period, with spinal cord stimulation devices leading this segment.
 These devices are primarily used for pain management in conditions such as chronic back pain and failed back surgery syndrome.
 The dominance of spinal cord stimulation devices can be attributed to their effectiveness in providing pain relief and improving the quality of life for patients.

 In addition, technological advancements significantly drive the segment's growth by enhancing the precision, efficacy, and accessibility of neurostimulation therapies.
 Innovations in miniaturized implantable devices and wireless technologies have improved patient outcomes by offering personalized treatment options.
 The development of rechargeable and battery-free neurostimulators and non-invasive techniques such as transcranial magnetic stimulation has expanded the patient base by providing safer and more convenient alternatives.